SanderMertens/flecs/docs/FlecsScript.md

 }
 ```

-A component must exist before it can be used.
-Furthermore, for it to be assignable with a value, it also needs to be described in the reflection framework.
+For a component to be assignable with a value, it also needs to be described in the reflection framework.

 A component can also be added without a value.
 This will create a default constructed component.
 Example: